SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Libraries and public bookcases are shown as libraries with an appropriate suffix.

+Clocks (tower, pedestal and sundial) are shown with an appropriate suffix.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.